 Only share the details of your anonymous feedback account with people that you know and trust.
-Do not share them publicly – remember that places like your Insta bio are visible even if your profile is set to private.
-If the app allows it, set up your account so that people can not find your account via the search functionality.
+Do not share them publicly – remember that places like your Instagram bio are visible even if your profile is set to private.
+If the app allows it, set up your account so that people cannot find your account via the search function.

 4. Block abusers